M66B/FairEmail/FAQ.md

 Note that you can copy an identity by long pressing it in the list of identities (via *Manual setup and account options* in the main settings page).

+**In many cases, an alias address must first be verified via the website of the mail provider**

 Alternatively, you can enable *Allow editing sender address* in the advanced settings of an existing identity to edit the username when composing a new message, if your provider allows this.
 Considering the email address test@example.org you can use these special username formats: